bswck/brahmagupta/README.md

 This description of the problem arises from the following assumptions:
 - Digits of the number are finite.
-- There exists a recipe to examine for repetition in the digits.
 - All odd numbers fulfill the `k % 2` constraint, where `k` is the number in question.
 - All even numbers fulfill the `not (k % 2)` constraint, where `k` is the number in question.